DataDog/integrations-core/docs/dev/new_check_howto.md

 max-line-length = 120
 ```

-You might notice that when invoking `pytest` we now pass an extra argument, `-m"integration"` in one case and `-m"not integration"` in another.
-These are called _attributes_ in pytest terms and `-m"integration"` tells pytest to only run tests that are marked with the `integration` attribute, or the other way around if `not integration` is specified.
+Note that when invoking `pytest` above, there is an extra argument: `-m"integration"` in one case, and `-m"not integration"` in another.
+These are called _attributes_ in pytest terms and `-m"integration"` tells pytest to only run tests that are marked with the `integration` attribute (or not, if `not integration` is specified).

-Let's add the integration test to our `my_check/tests/test_check.py` module:
+Add the integration test to our `my_check/tests/test_check.py` module:

 ```python
 import subprocess